Couple Holds Their Wedding In A Hospital Room To Cheer Up Groom’s Elderly Grandmother

-Sky Howard and Clay Cameron are a loving couple that met on New Years of 2015.
-When they first became engaged they were ecstatic to plan the wedding ceremony.
-They set the date for December 31, of 2019, giving them plenty of time to prepare and get every last detail perfect.
+Sky Howard and Clay Cameron are a loving couple that met on New Year’s day of 2015.
+When they first became engaged, they were ecstatic to plan the wedding ceremony.
+They set the date for December 31, 2019, giving them plenty of time to prepare and get every last detail perfect.

 But six months before the couple was expected to tie the knot, something happened that flipped all their plans upside down.
-Cameron’s 100-year-old grandmother named Charlotte Bussard was hospitalized, according to Today.
+Cameron’s 100-year-old grandmother, Charlotte Bussard, was hospitalized, according to Today.

-Bussard, who the couple knew simply as ‘Granny’ was always at every major event that took place involving the family.
-It didn’t matter if it was a wedding, graduation or birth, she was always there to offer her support.
+Bussard, who the couple knew simply as “Granny” was always at every major event that took place involving the family.
+It didn’t matter if it was a wedding, graduation, or birth, she was always there to offer her support.
 Now, she was confined to a hospital bed and they knew her health was beginning to decline.
 She wasn’t her usual upbeat self and they didn’t know how much longer she’d be around.

 The couple couldn’t imagine Bussard not being there to watch them get married, after all they’d been keeping her updated about the wedding planning throughout the whole process and knew how excited she’d been about it.
 Thus, they altered their plans a little bit and decided to move their wedding date up.

-Howard explaining the reasoning behind their decision.
+Howard explained the reasoning behind their decision.

 “When her health started to decline, we got worried.
 She quit eating.
 She wasn’t drinking.
 She wasn’t talkative.
 We had been talking to her about it for six months, so we decided we better pull something together.”

 On May 29, Howard put on her beautiful lace wedding dress and Cameron put on his suit jacket.
-Then they headed off to Hemphill County Hospital in Hemphill County, Texas to surprise their beloved Granny.
+Then they headed off to Hemphill County Hospital in Hemphill County, Texas, to surprise their beloved Granny.

 An engaged couple wanted to make sure their "granny" got to see them tie the knot, so they had a hospital "wedding" just for her.